hetznercloud/fleeting-plugin-hetzner/README.md

    https://gitlab.com/fleeting-plugin-hetzner/fleeting-plugin-hetzner/-/releases/v0.1.0 as an example.
    The "Full changelog" content can be retrieved using `make release-notes PREVIOUS_VERSION=0.1.0` (replace the version number with the "real" version number of the previous release)

+### Project history

+This project is based on [gitlab-org/fleeting/fleeting-plugin-aws](https://gitlab.com/fleeting-plugin-hetzner/fleeting-plugin-hetzner/-/commit/5c71bcde58f5eb1272828bf34051b02510e7f0de).
+To all the people involved in this initial work, *thanks a lot*!